gaybreak/daybreak/README.md

 3. Count on data-safety guarantees of the database backend
 4. Interop the program easily
 5. Use backend's powerful statistics/analyzes easily
-6. Encrypt everything by default, being ready to be verified by discord
+6. Encrypt everything by default, being ready to be verified by Discord
 7. Manually query the database and check it out at runtime
 8. And more